 The global health pandemic has taught us that in business, we must plan for the unexpected.
 What would happen to your business if something were to happen to you?
 To your business partner(s)?
 A key employee?

 We’re not just talking about someone’s untimely demise, though you should certainly plan for that as well.
-Life can throw many curveballs at small business owners and nonprofit leaders.
+Life can throw many curveballs at business owners and nonprofit leaders.
 Could your business continue to function, let alone thrive, if you, one of your business partners, or a key employee were temporarily unavailable?

-And unless you plan to work forever, many small business owners assume that they will one day sell the business to fund their retirement.
+And unless you plan to work forever, many business owners assume that they will one day sell the business to fund their retirement.
 But selling a business requires careful planning and preparation to increase the value of the business.
 It’s not something you just wake up and decide to do one day.
 And even when you do sell the business, a lot of work will likely go into the transition to new owners, even if you’re simply selling the business to key employees.

 What is a Succession and Emergency Plan?
 A succession and emergency plan is a comprehensive resource designed to keep your business functioning if a key person cannot be involved in the business’s day-to-day operations for an extended period of time.
 For example, would others know how to step in and run payroll?
 Get access to online accounts?
 Stay on top of the to-do list?
 Find contact information and contracts for customers/clients and vendors/strategic partners.
 Follow your processes and procedures.
 Pay bills, issue invoices, and collect payments?

 How do I begin creating a Succession and Emergency Plan for my business or nonprofit?
-Our business attorneys help both small business owners and nonprofit leaders work through these questions and put together a comprehensive plan.
+Our business attorneys help both business owners and nonprofit leaders work through these questions and put together a comprehensive plan.
 We do this by:

 Identifying who your successors might be and updating company agreements.
 In the event of your retirement, death, or disability, what should happen to your ownership interest in the business?
 Do you want your business to ultimately stay in the family?
 Transition to a key employee?
 Be sold to an outside buyer?